Septias/bachelor-thesis/main.typ

 === Let-Bindings
 Let-bindings in the Nix language supersede let-bindings in MLsub because Nix allows multiple variable bindings as part of one let binding instead of only one.
 Normally, one could construct an isomorphism between the two let-bindings by breaking apart an n-multi-let and creating a chain of n let-bindings to introduce all bindings.
 This, however, is inapplicable in practice because the name bindings in a multi-let can refer to each other.
 These references can come in arbitrary order, and form cycles similar to the ones records form.
 To solve this, every new identifier of the let-binding has to be added to the context up-front so that it can be referred to during typing.

 #figure(
-  caption: "Let typing rule",
+  caption: "Let typing rule.",
   derive(
-    "T-Mutli-Let",
+    "T-Multi-Let",
-    ($Γ overline[x_i: τ_i tack t_i : τ_i]^i$, $Γ overline[x_i: forall arrow(α). τ_i]^i tack t: τ$),
+    ($Γ overline([x_i: τ_i tack t_i : τ_i]^i)$, $Γ overline([x_i:∀ arrow(α). τ_i]^i) tack t: τ$),
     $Γ tack "let" x_0 = t_1; ... ; x_n = t_n "in" t: τ$,
   ),
 )

 === Functions
 Primitive function definitions, like the ones in MLSub, only allow single identifiers to be function arguments.
 Nix extends this by allowing destructuring set patterns as function arguments as well.
 To add them to the language, a new type, `Pattern,` is added.
 This type mirrors the record type but adds a boolean flag that expresses whether the pattern allows any non-enumerated record fields, i.e., if the pattern is a wildcard pattern like `{x, y, ...}`.
 In this pattern, the ellipsis signals that the supplied record can have more than the enumerated fields x and y.
 Pattern constraining flows contrary to how identifier arguments are constrained.
 Identifiers are introduced as empty type variables and constrained based on their usage in the function's body.
 Patterns already define a structure that only partially changes with the function's body.
-All fields of the pattern must be added as fresh variables to the context because they might be referred to in the function's body just as normal top-level arguments.
+All fields of the pattern must be added as fresh variables to the context because they might be referred in the function's body just as normal top-level arguments.
 These new variables are either added empty if they define no default value or with a constraint for the default value if it exists.
 The pattern argument x of g `g: {x ?
 1, y}` would be added as a variable with a constraint on `num` while the identifier for y would be added without constraints. \
 The alias that can be specified with the \@-syntax refers to the whole argument that was supplied to the function.
 Trivially, it also has to be added to the context, and in the simple case of a wildcard pattern, it only needs a record constraint.
 If it is not a wildcard pattern, it must be added with a pattern constraint so that the constraint function can throw an error if too many fields are supplied.

 Due to the new pattern type, constraining has to account for the case that a function with a pattern argument is called.
 If the given value is a record itself, the provided fields can be compared one by another, and if all fields exist and subsume the pattern fields, constraining succeeds.
 In case the pattern is not a wildcard pattern, it has to be checked that the given record does not have any additional fields, and an error has to be raised otherwise.
 If the value given to the function is a type variable, we can only constrain the type variable to have all requested fields.

 #figure(
-  caption: "Function syntax definition", align(left)[
+  caption: "Function syntax definition.", align(left)[

     _Pattern Element Syntax:_ $"elem" ::= x | x space ? space t$

-    _Pattern Syntax_: $"pat" ::= { space "elem"_i space } | { space "elem"_i , space ... space} | x$
+    _Pattern Syntax_: $"pat" ::= { space "elem"_0, …, "elem"_n space } | { space "elem"_0 , …, "elem"_n, space ... space} | x$

     _Language extension(function)_: $t ::= ... | "pat": t$